-Almost all of Idaho’s mountain roads (paved, gravel, or dirt) will, depending on weather conditions, require the use of four-wheel drive (4WD) or a high-clearance vehicle at one time or another.
+Almost all of Idaho’s mountain roads (paved, gravel or dirt) will, depending upon weather conditions, require the use of four-wheel drive (4WD) or a high-clearance vehicle at one time or another.
 In many places, you will ﬁnd that the approach to a climb can be accomplished only on foot or with 4WD.

 Many roads are so poor that they require not only 4WD but also the driving skills to use the vehicle safely on treacherous terrain.
-You need to learn how to drive a 4WD on difficult roads before tackling 4WD roads.
+You need to learn the “ins and outs” of driving a 4WD before tackling difficult 4WD roads.

 The book and this website attempt to identify all roads that require something more rugged than a passenger sedan, stating “a 4WD is recommended” or “a 4WD is required.”
 Nevertheless, this is no guarantee that roads not identified as such may require a 4WD.
 You must assess the drivability of any mountain road when you are using it.
 If the road deteriorates or becomes unsafe—STOP!

-Also, keep in mind that conditions change from season to season and year to year and roads listed in the book or on this website may have become impassable.
-Be prepared for the worst on every trip, because trees fall across roads, stream crossings can vary from inconsequential to life threatening, mud holes come and go, and vehicles break down.
+Also, keep in mind that conditions change from season to season and from year to year.
+The roads listed in the book or on this website may have become impassable.
+Be prepared for the worst on every trip because trees fall across roads, stream crossings can vary from inconsequential to life threatening, mud holes come and go, and vehicles break down.

 Always think in terms of self-rescue.
 Carry extra water and a good tire jack.
-Make sure there is air in your spare tire.
-Consider taking tire chains, a shovel, and an ax or small chainsaw if you are going to one of the state’s many remote trailheads.
-Most of all, be prepared to take your time, drive slowly, and expect the drive to take twice as long as you planned!
+Make sure that your spare tire is fully inflated.
+Consider taking tire chains, a shovel and an ax or small chainsaw if you are going to one of the State’s many remote trailheads.
+Most of all, be prepared to take your time, drive slowly and expect the drive to take twice as long as you planned!